Lanilen/pancompare/README.md

  of single-space separated perfect pairs of tags.
 Run this individually for each alignment to a different reference genome you have.

+ Alignments should be run END-TO-END (and not as "local" alignments with soft clipping).
+This is Bowtie2's default.

 compare_lists.pl:
  Usage: compare_lists.pl (unique|intersect) file1 file2 (...) fileN